Research scientist (physical sciences)

 As a research scientist working in physical sciences, you'll typically specialise in one discipline and will design and conduct experiments to further knowledge in the area and possibly to develop practical applications.

-If you're employed within industry your research may lead to developments in new materials or technologies.
-Within academia you can contribute towards emerging theories and will publish reports to share with fellow researchers.
+If you're employed within industry your research may lead to developments in new materials, products or technologies.
+Within academia you can contribute towards emerging theories and will share your findings with peers to broaden scientific understanding.
+This may involve publishing papers or presenting findings at conferences.

 Academic research is increasingly collaborative across all scientific fields and the nature of scientific research means that much of the work involves spending a significant amount of time on joint projects.